The Cheeger constants of random Belyi surfaces: Introduction

-\item It is unknown whether a Weil-Petersson random closed surface of large genus has Cheeger constant less than $(1-\epsilon_0)$ for some constant $\epsilon_0>0$ (see \cite[Problem 10.5]{Wright-tour}).
-For non-compact case, recently we show in \cite{SW22} that as the genus $g$ goes to infinity, a Weil-Petersson cusped hyperblic surface has arbitrarily small Cheeger constant provided that the number of cusps grows significantly faster than $g^{\frac{1}{2}}$.
+\item For the non-compact case, recently we showed in \cite{SW22} that as the genus $g$ goes to infinity, a Weil-Petersson cusped hyperbolic surface has arbitrarily small Cheeger constant provided that the number of cusps grows significantly faster than $g^{\frac{1}{2}}$.

 \item By Buser's inequality \cite{Buser-ine}, a uniform spectral gap also yields a uniform positive lower bound for Cheeger constant.
 For this line, one may see \emph{e.g.} \cite{Sel65, GJ78, Iwa89, LRS95, KS03} for congruence covers of the moduli surface $\mathbb{H}/\mathrm{SL}(2,\mathbb{Z})$; see \emph{e.g.} \cite{MN20, MNP20, HM21} for random covering surfaces; and see \emph{e.g.} \cite{Mirz13, WX22-GAFA, LW21, Hide21} for Weil-Petersson random surfaces. \een \end{rem*}